thomasdebackker/spark_docker_vlerick/README.md

-# Building solid data pipelines with PySpark
+# Working on cloud solutions with PySpark

 📚 A course brought to you by the [Data Minded Academy].